insperatum/9.66/chapters/01-pset2.md

 ~~~~

 **(c)**
-If we want to reason about arbitrary numbers of coin flips we can use `mem`, as below.
+If we want to reason about arbitrary numbers of coin flips we can use `mem`, as below. 'mem' essentially stores the output of a random process, which allows us to call a random function multiple times but get the same output if the same input is used.
 This is described in more detail in the [probmods textbook](https://probmods.org/v2/chapters/02-generative-models.html#persistent-randomness-mem)
 ~~~~
-var makeModel = function(endFunction) {return function() {
+var makeModel = function(conditionalOutputFunc) {return function() {
     var fair = flip()
     var p_heads = fair ?
 0.5 : 0.9
     var faces = mem(function(i) {
     	flip(p_heads) ?
 'H' : 'T'
     })
-    return endFunction(fair, faces)
+    return conditionalOutputFunc(fair, faces)
 }}
 editor.put("makeModel", makeModel)